bgpkit/radar-rs/README.md

 ## Data License

-The use of the Cloudflare data is under [`Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)`](https://creativecommons.org/licenses/by-nc/4.0/) license.
+The use of the Cloudflare data is under [`CC BY-SA 4.0`](https://creativecommons.org/licenses/by-nc/4.0/) license.

 This library does not provide any direct access to the API data.